xuri/excelize-doc/en/image.md

 }
 ```

+The optional parameter `AltText` is used to add alternative text to a graph object.

+The optional parameter `PrintObject` indicates whether the graph object is printed when the worksheet is printed, the default value of that is `true`.

+The optional parameter `Locked` indicates whether lock the graph object.
+Locking an object has no effect unless the sheet is protected.

+The optional parameter `LockAspectRatio` indicates whether lock aspect ratio for the graph object, the default value of that is `false`.

-The optional parameter `AutoFit` specifies if make image size auto fits the cell, the default value of that is `false`.
+The optional parameter `AutoFit` specifies if make graph object size auto fits the cell, the default value of that is `false`.

+The optional parameter `OffsetX` specifies the horizontal offset of the graph object with the cell, the default value of that is 0.

+The optional parameter `OffsetY` specifies the vertical offset of the graph object with the cell, the default value of that is 0.

+The optional parameter `ScaleX` specifies the horizontal scale of graph object, the default value of that is 1.0 which presents 100%.

+The optional parameter `ScaleY` specifies the vertical scale of graph object, the default value of that is 1.0 which presents 100%.

-The optional parameter `Hyperlink` specifies the hyperlink of the image.
+The optional parameter `Hyperlink` specifies the hyperlink of the graph object.

 The optional parameter `HyperlinkType` defines two types of hyperlink `External` for the website or `Location` for moving to one of the cells in this workbook.
 When the `HyperlinkType` is `Location`, coordinates need to start with `#`.

-The optional parameter `Positioning` defines two types of the position of a picture in an Excel spreadsheet, `oneCell` (Move but don't size with cells) or `absolute` (Don't move or size with cells).
-If you don't set this parameter, the default positioning is move and size with cells.
+The optional parameter `Positioning` defines 3 types of the position of a graph object in a spreadsheet: `oneCell` (Move but don't size with cells), `twoCell` (Move and size with cells), and `absolute` (Don't move or size with cells).
+If you don't set this parameter, the default positioning is to move and size with cells.

-The optional parameter `PrintObject` indicates whether the image is printed when the worksheet is printed, the default value of that is `true`.

-The optional parameter `LockAspectRatio` indicates whether lock aspect ratio for the image, the default value of that is `false`.

-The optional parameter `Locked` indicates whether lock the image.
-Locking an object has no effect unless the sheet is protected.

-The optional parameter `OffsetX` specifies the horizontal offset of the image with the cell, the default value of that is 0.

-The optional parameter `ScaleX` specifies the horizontal scale of images, the default value of that is 1.0 which presents 100%.

-The optional parameter `OffsetY` specifies the vertical offset of the image with the cell, the default value of that is 0.

-The optional parameter `ScaleY` specifies the vertical scale of images, the default value of that is 1.0 which presents 100%.

 ```go
 func (f *File) AddPictureFromBytes(sheet, cell string, pic *Picture) error